Disclosure: This post may contain affiliate links. I earn a small commission of product sales to keep this website going.

-A Fujifilm X-T100F with graphite silver trim will let you pass as a hobbyist or one of those weird analog camera holdouts.
+A Fujifilm X100V with graphite silver trim will let you pass as a hobbyist or one of those weird analog camera holdouts.

-Mirrorless cameras also have a true silent shutter – in fact, so silent, that you can program them to make a fake sound just so you get some feedback.
+Mirrorless cameras also have a truly silent shutter – in fact, so silent that you can program them to make a fake sound so that you get some feedback.

-DSLRs may advertise a “silent shutter”, but when you compare mirrorless camera vs. DSLR “silent” mode, mirrorless is infinitely quieter.
+DSLRs may advertise a “silent shutter,” but when you compare a mirrorless camera vs. DSLR “silent” mode, mirrorless is infinitely quieter.

 Do the advantages of mirrorless cameras work for you?

-I don’t know what kind of photographer you are – your style, your needs, your experience – but these are the objective advantages of mirrorless cameras vs. DSLRs.
+I don’t know what kind of photographer you are – your style, needs, and experience – but these are the objective advantages of mirrorless cameras vs. DSLRs.